FL0WL0W/ESP32InterruptExample/README.md

-# Blink Example
+# Interrupt Example

-Starts a FreeRTOS task to blink an LED
+registers an interrupt on pin 35 and outputs a short pulse on pin 5

-See the README.md file in the upper level 'examples' directory for more information about examples.
+Also starts a FreeRTOS task to blink an LED